andr9528/MythologyWars/Mythology Wars Description.md

 Wild and Friendly animals will as long as two or more live, slowly multiply, as such these are also infinite sources of food.
 This however does require a lot more manually managing to maintain the needed numbers to continue multiplying, and are therefore not something that is recommended to use all game long.

+Berry Bushes are another infinite source of food, as the food in a berry bush slowly grows up to three times the starting value of 300.
+Each second of game time, will have the bush grow another two food.
+If the berry bush is standing in an area where it is raining this growth is increased by 50%

+If an Farm is in an area where it is raining, then the rate of gathering food from the farm is increased by 25%

 ### Wood
 Wood is gathered by chopping trees.
 If three trees stand close by one another, they will grow a new one every minute of game time.
 As such Wood is a Semi-Infinite resource.
 It is only Semi, because given enough workers, the amount of trees will decline.
 Some god powers, can alter how fast trees grow, but as a default, it is one tree per three trees tightly grouped together

 Wood is used to build buildings together with stone and sometimes gold and favor.
 Some amount of wood is also needed to train many types of human soldiers and artillery.
 The training of mythological monster might also cost wood, but it is uncommon.

 #### Trees
 All trees are not equal, meaning some have more wood in them than others.
 The longer time a tree has lived the more wood it will contain, up to a maximum of three times its starting wood.
 The starting wood depends on the tree species, which is dependent on where in the world the map takes place.
 If a tree has been felled by a Village, or any other way, then it will stop increasing the wood contained within, along with not counting towards spawning more trees.
 How fast the wood contained in a tree grows follows the formula below.
+If a Tree stands in an area where it is Raining, then it will grow 25% faster.

  - Amount of Wood in Tree
     `Starting Wood * (1 + 0,075) ^ Minutes Since the Tree Spawned`

-Trees do not block unit pathing, instead units passing through trees will simply be slowed slightly.
-Units passing through trees will also have a reduced Line of Sight, and archers arrows or siege weapon fire, might strike the trees instead of their target, reducing their accuracy.
+Trees do not block unit pathing, instead units passing through trees will simply be slowed by 20%.
+Units passing through trees lose 10% of their Line of Sight,  and archers arrows or siege weapon fire, might strike the trees instead of their target, reducing their accuracy.
 All of this can be altered, if a player is worshiping a God that does so, but as a default, this is the rules that apply to trees.

 By default trees block placement of buildings.
 This however can be altered, like the other limitations, depending on the gods that are worshiped.
 If a god allow placement on trees, then the worker will chop the trees in the way, before building the building.
 They will not gather the resources from the trees, but the trees will be removed, to make room for the building.
 Due to this, building on trees are slightly slower, but is possible in the right circumstances, if space is running low.